 Twitter, Facebook and other social media platforms have shown their worth to the mobile food industry.
 They have a proven way to reach your food truck followers quickly, which also helps to create deeper relationships with them.
 Just as anything else in one’s personal or business life there is a flip side to these fantastic online tools.
 Just as quickly as you can notify your followers about your future parking locations, negative twitter comments or complaints can be shared on your page for the entire world to see.

 So what are you to do you when the world has access to the negative Twitter comments that have been said about you, your food, your truck’s service and ultimately your brand?
 You must deal with it.
-We have put together a quick list of four tips to follow when you run into one of these situations, to help you get through mentally, and prevent them from slowing down on your usage of the online marketing tools available to you.

 4 Tips to Deal with Negative Twitter Comments